openumea/RDFtoHTML/README.md

 # RDF to HTML converter

-The RDF to HTML converter aim to provide documentation for RDF files by generating a more human readable version of the data.
+The RDF to HTML converter aims to provide documentation for RDF files by generating a more human readable version of the data.

 The converter currently supports splitting all subjects of an RDF file into separate paragraphs,